 International Erotic PR Campaign – Challenges for the Agency

-Ten years later the openness among the colleagues was much bigger – we took over the PR for sex toys of a special kind for women as well as for pair toys.
+Ten years later the openness among the colleagues was much bigger – we took over the PR for sex toys of a special kind for women as well as for partner toys.
 The brand, which was still quite young, was to become better known.
 A consumer PR campaign was planned in Germany, Great Britain and France with a focus on lifestyle media.
-Here we worked together with our local partner agencies from the PRGN network.
+Here we worked together with our local partner agencies from the Public Relations Global Network.

 Erotic PR requires sensitivity

 In countless conversations with editors and bloggers, the personal opinion on sex toys and masturbation was often extremely positive and the openness towards erotic topics very great.
 But not every editor-in-chief shared this openness.
 And in the end bloggers are usually very much subject to the wishes and needs of their followers.
 In addition, there was no great story behind the sex toys.
 They were neither developed in a hobby cellar, nor are they the product of a funny or bizarre situation.
 They are the result of an intensive product development process.

 Let’s talk about sex